getsentry/sentry-docs/src/collections/_documentation/platforms/python/falcon.md

 ## Behavior

 * The Sentry Python SDK will install the Falcon integration for all of your apps.
-The integration hooks into the base Falcon class via monkey patching.
+The integration hooks into the base `falcon.API` class via monkey patching.

 * All exceptions leading to an Internal Server Error are reported.